Suggestions

 Please wait while we process your payment

-All the King's Men focuses on the lives of Willie Stark, an upstart farm boy who rises through sheer force of will to become Governor of an unnamed Southern state during the 1930s, and Jack Burden, the novel's narrator, a cynical scion of the state's political aristocracy who uses his abilities as a historical researcher to help Willie blackmail and control his enemies.
+All the King’s Men focuses on the lives of Willie Stark, an upstart farm boy who rises through sheer force of will to become Governor of an unnamed Southern state during the 1930s, and Jack Burden, the novel’s narrator, a cynical scion of the state’s political aristocracy who uses his abilities as a historical researcher to help Willie blackmail and control his enemies.
 The novel deals with the large question of the responsibility individuals bear for their actions within the turmoil of history, and it is perhaps appropriate that the impetus of the novel's story comes partly from real historical occurrences.
-Jack Burden is entirely a creation of Robert Penn Warren, but there are a number of important parallels between Willie Stark and Huey Long, who served Louisiana as both Governor and Senator from 1928 until his death in 1935.
+Jack Burden is entirely a creation of Robert Penn Warren, but there are many direct and important parallels between Willie Stark and Huey Long, who served Louisiana as both Governor and Senator from 1928 until his assassination in 1935.

 Please wait while we process your payment